PannagaS/pallet-detection-task/README.md

 Note that you will be prompted for however you want would like to run the model (by specifying model parameters and/or running inference on specific topics).
 I believe these prompts are self-explanatory.

 ## How to run this project ?
+Note that this project was developed using Jetson Orin Nano Super.
+Everything is configured to match arm64 architecture.
 This project is wrapped in a docker for easy replication on other devices with NVIDIA drivers.
 Please pull the docker image from [here](https://hub.docker.com/repository/docker/pans06/peer_robotics/general).
 ```